endymion1818/deliciousreverie-2023/src/pages/posts/comparing-redux-setup.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Comparing two redux setups - Delicious Reverie"
+title: "Comparing two redux setups"
 description: "I recently came across two different examples of setup that used Redux to manage state in a sample app.
 They were so different that I thought it was worth delving a little deeper into why, and how we can write Redux code so it's a good fit for our needs.
 "
-categories:
+tags: javascript, react
 datePublished: 2020-08-03
 ---
 I recently came across two different examples of setup that used Redux to manage state in a sample app.
 They were so different that I thought it was worth delving a little deeper into why, and how we can write Redux code so it's a good fit for our needs.